gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 ![img.png](Assets/hoverPartRefusedBequest.png)

 ### Proposed Solution
-Find where this method is used and if possible remove it from the abstract class.
+Find where this method is used and, if possible, remove it from the abstract class.